pnwarner/pbn-bot/README.md

 ## Contributing

 > Note: This project is a reboot from a previous, larger codebase that utilized both Python (Selenium) and JavaScript.
 This current version aims for near-equal functionality with a significantly smaller and more streamlined JavaScript-only codebase.
+The old Python-Selenium code can still be found [here](https://github.com/pnwarner/pbn-bot/tree/archive/old-codebase).

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).